 Components and Descriptions

 Core Education Units

-These units cover a range of current educational topics designed to prepare pre-service teachers to successfully teach young people including: Classroom Management; Relationships and Development; and Students with Special Education Needs.
+These units cover a range of current educational topics designed to prepare pre-service teachers to successfully teach young people.
+These units involve a variety of topics including: Classroom Management; Child Development and Learning; and Students with Special Education Needs.

 Curriculum and Pedagogical Studies Units